ImpulseAdventure/GUIslice-Builder/README.md

 ### Enhancements for 0.17.b19
 <p>
-The UTF8? property has been made read-only unless you are using "Graphics Library=Linux" since GUIslice API only supports this on a RaspberryPI.
+The UTF8? property has been removed since GUIslice API only supports this on a RaspberryPI.
 </p"

 - Issue `228` Guislice-Builder doesn't display German Umlauts using TFT_eSPI and GFX fonts.